smstong/smstong.github.io/md/iptables-faq.md

 For example, "nat" table focuses on NAT implementation.

+# Why do we use tables rather than directly put rules directly into netfilter's hook points?
+Even though the rules contained in tables are eventually put into netfilter's hook points, the table mechanism helps insert rules in a specific order.

+E.g. For the INPUT hook point, the rules are always inserted in such order, **mangle**, **filter**, **security**, **nat**.
+Without tables, it's hard and less clear to insert rules in the right order.

 # What's a CHAIN?
 A chain of rules.
 The 5 builtin chains are corresponding to netfilter's 5 hook points.